MicrosoftDocs/SupportArticles-docs/Teams/teams-sign-in/error-missing-out-sign-in-teams.md

 localization_priority: Normal
 ms.custom:
   - CI 120062
+  - CI 187813
   - CSSTroubleshoot
 ms.reviewer: clake
 appliesto:
   - Microsoft Teams
 search.appverid:
   - MET150
-ms.date: 10/30/2023
+ms.date: 03/11/2024
 ---

 # Error when signing into Teams: You're missing out!
-Ask your admin to enable Microsoft Teams for \<CompanyName>
+Ask your admin to enable Microsoft Teams for \<CompanyName\>

 ## Symptoms

-When you sign into Microsoft Teams, you receive this error message:
+When users try to sign in to Microsoft Teams, they receive this error message:

 > "You're missing out!
-Ask your admin to enable Microsoft Teams for \<CompanyName>"
+Ask your admin to enable Microsoft Teams for \<CompanyName\>"

 ## Resolution

 In Microsoft 365 Education tenants, Microsoft Teams isn't enabled by default.
 You'll have to turn it on.
 Here's how to [Enable Microsoft Teams for your school](/microsoft-365/education/deploy/enable-microsoft-teams).

+If your organization is eligible for the Microsoft Teams Exploratory experience, make sure that end users can run the Teams Exploratory experience.
+For more information, see [Manage the Teams Exploratory experience](/microsoftteams/teams-exploratory#manage-the-teams-exploratory-experience).

 ## More information